zixi-liu/Fraud-Detection-Papers/Domain-Knowledge/README.md

 Why event-based historical data?

-- Point-in-time analysis (e.g., being able to train a predictive system using only data that was available at the time of the fraud attack, long before the financial loss became evident)
+- **Point-in-time analysis** (e.g., being able to train a predictive system using only data that was available at the time of the fraud attack, long before the financial loss became evident)

-**一、欺诈分析 Fraud Analytics**
+## 一、欺诈分析 Fraud Analytics

-1. Fraud Traits
+### 1. Fraudster Traits 黑产的一些特点 🥷

-*You don’t care about what (the IP, address, email, etc.).
-You care about who.*

-Impersonation Techniques
+Impersonation Techniques 黑产伪装手段
 - Fraudsters pretend to be someone else,
   - Device ID and behavioral info are harder to spoof unless the attack is carried out with malware used to skim the info from live visitors.
   - Emails & Phone numbers: fraudster steal account or use disposable SIM cards that match whereever victim lives.